cedaro/grunt-wp-i18n/README.md

                 exclude: [],          // List of files or directories to ignore.
                 i18nToolsPath: '',    // Path to the i18n tools directory.
                 mainFile: '',         // Main project file.
-                potComments: '',      // The copyright at the beginning ofthe POT file.
+                potComments: '',      // The copyright at the beginning of the POT file.
                 potFilename: '',      // Name of the POT file.
+                potHeaders: {},       // Headers to add to the generate POT file.
                 processPot: null,     // A callback function for manipulating the POT file.
                 type: 'wp-plugin',    // Type of project (wp-plugin or wp-theme).
                 updateTimestamp: true // Whether the POT-Creation-Date should be updated without other changes.